bezmoradi/tutorials/go/testing.md

 }
 ```

 We can call the test function whatever we want but the VSCode extension asks us to start the name with `Test`.
-By convention, we can add the name of the function being tested like `TestConcatTwoStrings`.
+By convention, we can add the name of the function being tested like `TestConcatTwoStrings` (Another valid name for our test function would be `Test_concat_two_strings`)

 ## Defining Test Cases

-Within the `TestConcatTwoStrings` function, we can define multiple test cases defined using `t.Run`.
+Within the `TestConcatTwoStrings` function, we can define multiple test cases using `t.Run`.
 Each test case has a description (a string) and a function that contains the actual test logic:

 ```go
 func TestConcatTwoStrings(t *testing.T) {